Dynamic Factor Analysis with Dependent Gaussian Processes for High-Dimensional Gene Expression Trajectories: Simulation

-We evaluated the ability to estimate factor loadings from two perspectives.
+To evaluate the ability to estimate factor loadings, we consider two perspectives.
 First, for a specific factor, could the model identify all genes that were truly affected by this factor?
 Second, for a specific gene, could the model identify all factors that regulate this gene?
 To answer these questions, we calculated $95\%$ credible intervals for $l_{ga}$s and presented those $l_{ga}$s of which the interval did not contain $0$ in the heatmap, using posterior median estimates.
-For the convenience of comparing estimates with the truth, true factor loadings under the scenarios CS and US were displayed after scaling by $\mathbf{D}$.
-Note that genes displayed in the heatmap are ordered following two rules: first, genes on factors with smaller indexes are ranked first; second, genes with larger absolute factor loadings are ranked first.